 Ever heard of the marshmallow test?

-Here’s how it works: Tell kids they can have one marshmallow now — or wait and have two in 15 minutes.
-(Cookies work too!)
-According to the famous study first done by psychology professor Walter Mischel 40 years ago (click here for a recreation), children’s ability to wait (or not) says a lot about how well they’ll do in school, with friends, and with family.
-And, incredibly, waiting for that extra marshmallow can even predict their success as adults — in work and relationships.
+Here’s how it works: Tell them they can have one marshmallow now — or wait and have two in 15 minutes.
+According to the famous study first done by psychology professor Walter Mischel 40 years ago, children’s ability to wait (or not) says a lot about how well they’ll do in school, with friends, and with family.
+And, incredibly, waiting for that extra marshmallow can even predict their future success as adults — in work and relationships.

 While their brains are busily working on impulse control, you can also offer ways to help your children rein in challenging emotions and behavior.
 For you and them, the payoff is enormous.
 Tweens and teens who learn to put off leisure until finishing their responsibilities, remain calm in demanding situations, and stop themselves before doing something harmful to themselves and others have a greater chance of doing well in school and at home.
 They also have an important set of skills to become a successful adult.